Jordan Dechtman | April 25, 2024

 It’s important to note that just because someone does taxes doesn’t necessarily mean they have a deep understanding of tax strategies for investing.
 Each profession requires specialized knowledge and skills, addressing distinct but interconnected aspects of an individual’s financial well-being.

 When deciding on a financial planner vs. a tax advisor, it helps to consider the specific guidance each can provide, and your specific financial goals.
 The goal of tax planning is to reduce your tax bill.
-The goal of financial planning is to put you in a better position overall, by looking at the future and planning strategies to accomplish your goals.
+The goal of financial planning is to put you in a better position overall, by looking at the future and planning strategies to help accomplish your goals.

 Sometimes these goals may conflict with each other.
 For example, it may be better for your long-term financial picture to contribute to a ROTH IRA.
 But that wouldn’t necessarily be the advice that a tax planner would give you, because it doesn’t reduce your taxes in the short term.